caronc/apprise/packaging/man/apprise.md

   Enable interpretation of emoji strings.
 For example, this would convert sequences such as :smile: or :grin: to their respected unicode emoji character.

+  `-S`, `--storage-path=`<PATH>:
+  Specify the path to the persistent storage caching location

+  `-SM`, `--storage-mode=`<MODE>:
+  Specify the persistent storage operational mode.
+Possible values are "auto", "flush", and "memory".
+The default is "auto" not not specified.

+  `-SPD`, `--storage-prune-days=`<INTEGER>:
+  Define the number of days the storage prune should run using.
+  Setting this to zero (0) will eliminate all accumulated content.
+By default this value is 30 (days).

+  `-SUL`, `--storage-uid-length=`<INTEGER>:
+  Define the number of unique characters to store persistent cache in.
+  By default this value is 8 (characters).

   `-d`, `--dry-run`:
   Perform a trial run but only prints the notification services to-be